European Exotic Pet Campaign

 Over recent years there has been a growing trend away from keeping traditional pets towards exotic animals, placing the EU as a top importer of tropical fish, reptiles, birds and mammals.

 Yet there is minimal EU legislation to protect their welfare, monitor non-CITES trade, and safeguard the health of humans and other animals from exotic animals.
-In addition, the regulation of the private keeping and sale of wild animals is left to EU Member States national legislation.
-While all of them have an animal protection law, the level of protection, the animals covered and the rules related to the private keeping and sale of exotic animals vary greatly from one country to another.
+In addition, the regulation of the private keeping and sale of wild animals is left to EU Member States’ national legislation.
+While all countries have an animal protection law, the level of protection, the animals covered and the rules related to the private keeping and sale of exotic animals vary greatly from one country to another.

-Animal welfare concerns are also linked to other major issues including biodiversity loss and ecological threats due to the introduction of invasive alien species.
+The capture of wild animals for the pet trade, the destruction of their natural habitat and the introduction of invasive species are significant factors driving biodiversity loss worldwide.
 We have an ethical obligation to ensure exotic animals are not introduced to areas where they can establish and may be subjected to inhumane controls.
-Species conservation is another concern as many exotic pet species are wild-caught with harmful capture methods and high mortality rates causing needless animal suffering.
-Finally, exotic pets can be carriers of serious diseases transmissible to humans and other animals and can pose safety risks (e.g predatory, aggressive or poisonous animals).
+An additional concern is that animals may be procured by methods that cause suffering, such as in the case of wild-caught animals or species that are intensively bred for the pet trade.
+Finally, exotic pets can be carriers of serious diseases transmissible to humans and other animals and can pose safety risks (e.g. predatory, aggressive or poisonous animals).

 (Credit for pictures used in this campaign: flickr.com - Baby Baboons/Environment Blog, Treed Raccoons/Molajen, Barbary Macaque/Graphic Reality, African Genet/Char1iej)